Coventry University (Coventry)

-Coventry University currently offers part-time CELTA courses; either a 22-week course from September to the end of March or an 11-week semi-intensive course in the period May to July.
+Coventry University currently offers part-time CELTA courses; either a 22-week course from September to the end of March or an 11-week semi-intensive course in the period May to July/August.

 Download the CELTA application form and pre-interview tasks.

-The 22-week course requires attendance at the University 1 evening per week, 5.45 – 9.15pm, for the Teaching Practice sessions, while an 11-week course will require attendance 2 evenings a week, on a Tuesday and a Thursday.
+The 22-week course requires attendance at the University 1 evening a week on a Thursday, 5.45 - 9.15pm, for the Teaching Practice sessions, while the 11-week course requires attendance 2 evenings a week, on a Tuesday and a Thursday.
 The ‘input’ part of the course – the learning ‘about’ teaching English and how to do it effectively – is completed online through a Cambridge VLE (virtual learning environment).

 There are over 1 billion people around the world currently learning English, and demand seems set to continue rising.
 With so many people learning English, there are jobs literally everywhere.
 From teaching air-traffic controllers in Madrid, to teaching advertising executives in Rio de Janeiro, a career in TEFL can take you into a wide array of very different contexts.
 There are opportunities for working with charities and NGOs in the developing parts of the world, and there are also opportunities in the UK, as more and more people come from around the world to study, work and live here.
 CELTA is the benchmark qualification in the TEFL profession and is the first requirement stipulated by employers worldwide.